-Ham Lake Fire - 2007Stop by this season to see the new exhibit commemorating the 10th anniversay of the Ham Lake Fire.
+Ham Lake Fire - 2007Exhibit commemorating the Ham Lake Fire.

 Audio - WTIP’s “A look back on the Ham Lake Fire“

 Video - Good Harbor Hill Players “Oh, But the Fire Went Wild” Summer Solstice Pageant at North House Folk School, June 2007

 The exhibit commemorates the 10th anniversary of the Ham Lake Fire which burned 75,851 acres in Minnesota (36,443) and Ontario, Canada (39,408), the second largest fire in Minnesota since 1918 (Pagami Fire in 2011 at 93,000 acres) .
 One hundred, thirty-three (133) total structures were lost in the first few days of the Ham Lake Fire on the Minnesota side.
 Sixty-one (61) were residences, 17 commercial, and 55 were outbuilding and other structures.
 The estimated value of lost buildings from Cook County Assessor’s office was $3.7 million.

 The exhibit tells the stories of the Ham Lake Fire.
 A panel designed by Split Rock Studios displays the fire progression map and photographs.
 Using a tablet device, visitors to the museum are able to listen to WTIP Community Radio audio interviews and view Good Measure Media’s Ham Lake Fire video.
 An electronic photo frame shows photographs received from the Gunflint Trail Volunteer Fire Department, Cook County, local residents and others.
 Journals documenting Ham Lake Fire experiences are available in printed format.